scaleflex/filerobot-image-editor/examples/js-with-filerobot/README.md

 #### `imageProperties`: object
 The object that contains the main image properties to be copied into the duplicated image or the replacement image used in any of the both saveMode values (duplicate, replace).

+#### `imageMeta`: object
+The object that contains the main image meta to be copied into the duplicated image or the replacement image used in any of the both saveMode values (duplicate, replace).

 ***
 [Go back to Image Editor](https://github.com/scaleflex/filerobot-image-editor)